About AAS

 A Singapore Citizen, Neil holds a Bachelor’s degree in Accounting, a Master’s degree in Finance and an MBA in International Business.

-Commissioner for Victoria to South East Asia
+Deputy Commissioner for Victoria to South East Asia

 Ms Andrea Della Mattea